sigwinch28/bikecam/_docs/index.md

 This site is very new and a work-in-progress.
 Any contributions and suggestions are welcome.

-For now, please look at the headings on the left and suggest some content :blush:.
+For now, please look at the headings on the left and suggest some content 😊.

 ## Contributing